Eric L. N. Jensen

 HK Tau velocity data from ALMA (Jensen & Akeson 2014, Nature) HK Tau, artist's conception (©2014 Robert Hurt)

 I'm a Professor of Astronomy in the Physics and Astronomy Department at Swarthmore College.
 I also teach about climate change in Swarthmore's Environmental Studies program.
-I am currently chair of Swarthmore's Natural Science & Engineering Division, and former Director of the Frank Aydelotte Foundation for the Advancement of the Liberal Arts.
+I am currently the interim Dean of Academic Success.
+Previously, I've been chair of Swarthmore's Natural Science & Engineering Division, and Director of the Frank Aydelotte Foundation for the Advancement of the Liberal Arts (current CV).

 Research